Show All Answers

 To lower your home's taxable value and your tax bill, the City of North Richland Hills provides the following exemptions:

-With a proposed tax rate of $0.572, the average annual tax bill will increase $72.61 over last year, an increase of 6.7%.
+With the tax rate of $0.572, the average annual city property tax bill will increase $72.61 over last year, an increase of 6.7%.
 It is important to note for homeowners who have a senior/disabled exemption in place, property taxes are capped and will not go up.
-27.4% of homes benefits from the senior/disabled exemption.
+In NRH, 27.4% of homes benefits from the senior/disabled exemption.

 Please use our online calculator.

-The proposed $0.572-cent tax rate will generate $1,939,300 or 6.1% more in revenue from property taxes for FY 2019-20 compared to FY 18-19.
+The $0.572-cent tax rate will generate $1,939,300 or 6.1% more in revenue from property taxes for FY 2019-20 compared to FY 18-19.
 Of that amount, $462,347 is tax revenue generated from newly constructed properties added to the tax roll this year.
 The additional funding will help city departments keep up with growth, increasing costs and increasing demands on services.
+It also offsets the reduction of around $500,000 in fees that the city previously collected each year from red light cameras and telephone service providers.
+Both of those programs were cut by the Texas Legislature.

 Each decrease in the property tax rate by a penny would reduce the average NRH residential tax bill by $20.08 annually or $1.67 per month.